Murder of Itamar Ben Gal: Incident

-The attack occurred at a bus stop at the Ariel Junction, on Highway no. 5.
-An Israeli civilian was attacked by a man who stabbed him multiple times in the upper body.
+The attack occurred at a bus stop at the Ariel Junction, on Highway 5.
+On 5 February 2018, a rabbi was attacked by a man who fatally stabbed him multiple times in the upper body.

 The perpetrator is said to have decided to kill a Jew during an argument with a policeman at a road junction near Ariel.
 He purchased two knives, each 27-centimeters-long, at a store in Nablus, and returned to the junction.
 There, he identified Rabbi Ben Gal as a Jew due to the fact that he was wearing a kippah.
 He attacked Ben Gal, and gave chase when Ben Gal ran away.
 The perpetrator was stopped from pursuing his victim when he was struck by a passing car.

 Perpetrator

 Abed al-Karim Adel Assi (alt.
 Abd al-Hakim Asi), a 19 year-old Israeli Arab resident of Jaffa, was behind the attack.
 His parents are separated.
 Assis' father lives in Nablus; his mother lives in Haifa.
 Assis is known to have resided at one time in a home for at-risk youth and to have received social services aid over the years.